cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 ## Changelog

+**3.4.2**
+- Fix a bug in the yellow laser attack of the Green Psy Drone where an exception may occur.
+- Fix a bug where as the Green Psy Drone is duplicated upon going to the next stage.

 **3.4.1**
 - Implement Arms Race support for Psy Drones.
 - Fix a bug regarding double damage in multiplayer.